xinwenfu/GenCyber/DigitalSignature/README.md

 To to editted!

-We actually have discussed the digital signature but uh we talked about the iu one and uh now we are going to talk about uh see what is the real digital signature you are using every day when you use actually uh https you are using digital signature all the time although you don't know it so here is uh the outline of this lecture we first talked about what is the real digital signature and we will discuss what is a certificate so this is a very important concept and uh most people actually you know if they never took classes they are pretty much very confused about what certificates and we'll talk about the hands-on and you can just do as much as you can for the hands-on because we don't have much time left so what is the purpose of a conventional signature and i think you know we are implementing the conventional signature in a weird way do you think the bank or anybody they really ever check the signature so when you sign are you sure are you signing the thing all the time at least i know my signature is really bad and then one time i went to macau and uh i remember they asked me to sign something and the first time i went there i put my stitch over there the same time i went there again they said okay please give me your signature then i sign you said this is not you you can see here it's not another way of curly so guess what is done please just try your best make sure this time your signature is the same as the last one so i did it again so finally they give up okay go so you can see here i'm not sure you know what's the point of a signature i guess i'm just telling you okay fine you signed it we know it is you really i'm not sure if we are checking the conventional signature right and so that's the issue here and there so as we mentioned before right and we want digital signature and we want to tell people okay this is about me everybody can verify it is from me but we need a scientific way of verifying the signature so that's what we are talking about we also discussed these two properties right remember we said when you send a message to somebody uh when you want from the message something i'm involved here so you use the geyser for example [Music]
+We are going to first talk about what is the real digital signature you are using every day when you use browse websites, many of which use the https protocol.
+We will then discuss what is a certificate.
+At last we'll talk about the hands-on.

+## Introduction to digital signature

+Let's first look at a conventional signature.
+I think you know we are implementing the conventional signature in a weird way.
+Do we really actually check the signature?
+If we do, we just use eyes to look at the signature and see if it is right.
+That is not really scientific.

+The digital siganture can be verified in a scientific way using the properties of public key crypto. e<sub>B</sub>(d<sub>B</sub>(m))  = m = d<sub>B</sub>(e<sub>B</sub>(m))

+these two properties right remember we said when you send a message to somebody uh when you want from the message something i'm involved here so you use the geyser for example [Music]